 - Review all financial information for publication, including quarterly and annual financial statements with external auditors prior to submission to the Board of Directors.
-The review shall focus on: - Changes in or implementation of major accounting policy changes; - Significant matters highlighted including financial reporting issues, significant judgments made by management, significant and unusual events or transactions, and how these matters are addressed; and - Compliance with accounting standards and other legal requirements - Discuss with the external auditors, the nature, scope and approach of the audit of the financial statements. - Discuss with the external auditor on areas of concern arising from the audit of the financial statements. - Assess the adequacy and effectiveness of the accounting procedures and the internal control systems of the Company by reviewing management letters from external auditors. - Discuss problems and reservations arising from the interim and final audits and any matters the auditors may wish to discuss in the absence of Management, where necessary. - Review the internal audit plan and processes, consider major findings of internal audit and recommend actions and steps to be taken by management in response to the findings. - Review the relevance and adequacy of the scope, functions, competency and resources of internal audit and the necessary authority to carry out the function. - Determine extent of cooperation and assistance given by the employees. - · Review related party transactions and conflict of interest situations that may arise within the Company. - Consider the appointment of the external auditors, the terms of reference of their appointment and any questions on resignation and dismissal before recommendation to the Board. - Undertake such other responsibilities as may be agreed to by the Committee and the Board. - · Report its activities, significant results and findings. - Review the Company's arrangements for its employees to raise concerns, in confidence, about possible wrongdoing in financial reporting or other matters.
-The Committee shall ensure that these arrangements allow proportionate and independent investigation of such matters and appropriate follow up action.
+The review shall focus on: - Changes in or implementation of major accounting policy changes; - Significant matters highlighted including financial reporting issues, significant judgments made by management, significant and unusual events, or transactions, and how these matters are addressed; and - Compliance with accounting standards and other legal requirements - Discuss with the external auditors, the nature, scope, and approach of the audit of the financial statements. - Discuss with the external auditor on areas of concern arising from the audit of the financial statements. - Assess the adequacy and effectiveness of the accounting procedures and the internal control systems of the Company by reviewing management letters from external auditors. - Discuss problems and reservations arising from the interim and final audits and any matters the auditors may wish to discuss in the absence of Management, where necessary. - Review the internal audit plan and processes, consider major findings of internal audit, and recommend actions and steps to be taken by management in response to the findings. - Review the relevance and adequacy of the scope, functions, competency and resources of internal audit and the necessary authority to carry out the function.